ferqui/ARCANA/README.md

 ## Contributing

-If you want to contribute to this package develop code, you can install it in edit mode:
+If you want to contribute to this package development code, you can install it in edit mode:

 ```
 git clone https://github.com/ferqui/DynapSEtorch.git